Worksheet

 For Students Pre-K - K

-In this word recognition learning exercise, students call out the final word in a poem that is read to them.
+In this word recognition worksheet, students call out the final word in a poem that is read to them.
 The students focus on the rhyming words at the end of each stanza.

 Lesson Plan